 If you are reading this you must be either intersted in a QSL card or just knowing a little more about me.
 I've been a ham for over 60 years and still love the hobby.
 I'm an active contester and DXer.
-In 2014 I made over 24,000 contest QSOs.
-I'm also in a fairly rare county (Burnet) and as a result receive quite a few QSL requests.
+In 2015 I made over 30,000 contest QSOs.
+I'm also in a some what rare county (Burnet) and as a result receive quite a few QSL requests.
 If you're planning to send me a card here is how I handle them: All contest QSO's made from Burnet County are normally uploaded to LOTW within 24 hours after the contest is over and non-contest contacts at least once a month.
 Logs for N5AW/0 (Archuleta County, CO) and my 1996 3C5A DXpedition are also on LOTW.
 I MUCH PREFER QSLs VIA LOTW - I have thousands of paper cards and do not need anymore!
 I've loaded over 270,000 QSOs to LOTW with over 106,000 confirmed including 5BDXCC and WAS on 10 bands.
 I do not routinely upload QSOs to EQSL but will on request.
 If you still need a paper QSL a SASE assures you of the quickest reply - normally within 24 hours.
 If you are a DX station, send $1 and I will make up the difference for return postage ($1.10 is the currrent rate for international mail).
 You can also request a card via email and send me postage with PayPal (send it as a friend to avoid the fee).
 Due to a high level of contest activity the past few years I have received an unusually large number of bureau cards.
 With recent the recent increase in fees for the outgoing ARRL QSL bureau the cost of QSLing via the burean is over 20 cents per card.
 Multiply that cost by the over 1000 cards I have recently received, add in the time to answer all those cards and hopefully you will understand why I'm unable to answer them.
 Please use LOTW, send a direct card, or email me.